uurkrtl/lombok-demo/readme.md

 -   Step 1: Add the Builder pattern to all entities and create additional objects with the Builder in the main method.

 -   Step 2: Use the With annotation to facilitate changing properties.
+## Bonus

+Great, you're making good progress!
+Feel free to work on this voluntary bonus task as well.

+-   Find out what the Lombok annotation @Value does and use it for the Course class.
+-   Create a record University with the following attributes: id, name, courses.
+-   Create a class UniversityService and implement the following methods there:
+-   Write a function to calculate the average grade of a Course (Pass the Course as a parameter).
+-   Write a function to calculate the average grade of the entire University (Pass a University object as a parameter).
+-   Write a function that retrieves all students from a University with a minimum grade of 2/"Good" and returns them as a list (Pass a University object as a parameter).